 Lost Luggage Horror Stories

-It seems that 2022 is the year of Airline Lost Luggage horror stories.
-From news headlines to personal reports, we have heard endless nightmare accounts of airlines losing luggage.
-It’s not limited to a single airport, country or airline – it’s happening across the board.
+It seems that 2022 was the year of Airline Lost Luggage horror stories.
+From news headlines to personal reports, we have all heard endless nightmare accounts of airlines losing luggage.
+Although there were some epic meltdowns, the issue wasn’t particularly limited to a single airport, country or airline – and the disruption seems destined to repeat itself for traveling in 2023.

 The prospect of lost airline luggage has left many flight passengers weary of checking a bag.
 Our tips – while not foolproof – are a solid start to ensuring your baggage will make the trip with you.